 But given the river’s sustained solitude, it has also been a place where people have gone to seek refuge.
 The river provided a place to sleep for those who found L.A.’s busy streets uninviting and also provided a place for young artists to express their creativity when underfunded schools didn’t offer them the space or tools needed.
 And for low income and homeless individuals for whom food is not easily accessible, the river’s different varieties of fish have also provided sustenance.

-As revitalization projects transform the river, it has brought with it a new population of recreational users who are now entering a space that has long been marginalized and they have become targets of crime that has long-existed and continues to increase.
-Despite the skyrocketing housing prices in the Northeast’s river-adjacent neighborhoods and millions of dollars spent to restore the Northeast’s portion of the river, according to LAPD data, property crime has increased by 25% from 2014 to 2016, especially near the river’s recreational zones where officers said incidences of property theft are rampant.
+As revitalization projects transform the river, they have brought a new population of recreational users who are now entering a space that has long been marginalized; they have become targets of crime that has long-existed and continues to increase.
+Despite the skyrocketing housing prices in the Northeast’s river-adjacent neighborhoods, and millions of dollars spent to restore the Northeast’s portion of the river, according to LAPD data, property crime has increased by 25% from 2014 to 2016, especially near the river’s recreational zones, where officers said incidences of property theft are rampant.

 More LA River Stories

-In one of their many moves towards community-oriented policing, Northeast Division senior lead officers Louis Reyes and Leo Rey held their first community bike ride in April.
+In one of their many moves toward community-oriented policing, Northeast Division senior lead officers Louis Reyes and Leo Rey held their first community bike ride in April.
 They took more than 30 people, including children, on a ride along the L.A.
-River from Egret Park in Elysian Valley to John Ferraro Athletic Fields in Griffith Park.
-They hoped the bike ride would not only encourage more people to use the river, but would also help improve relations between the police department and the community they serve.
+River, from Egret Park in Elysian Valley to John Ferraro Athletic Fields in Griffith Park.
+They hoped the bike ride would not only encourage more people to use the river, but would also help improve relations between the police department and the community it serves.

-“We want to be as a efficient as possible, so we’re trying to build a better link to the community so that they could be our eyes and ears for us when we aren’t there,” said Reyes.
+“We want to be as a efficient as possible, so we’re trying to build a better link to the community so that they could be our eyes and ears for us when we aren’t there,” Reyes said.

-The two senior lead officers and I were on the bike path headed south towards Dodger Stadium.
+The two senior lead officers and I were on the bike path headed south toward Dodger Stadium.
 It was early and the air was still crisp.
-Reyes and Rey greeted everybody that walked and biked by with a hearty “good morning”.
+Reyes and Rey greeted everybody who walked and biked by with a hearty “good morning”.

 “We have bike patrol on the river to make sure it’s safe, but we’re mostly here to build a relationship with the community.
 It's easier to do on a bike than a patrol car.
-We can actually stop and talk to people and get to know them,” said Rey.
+We can actually stop and talk to people and get to know them,” Rey said.

 As we neared Marsh Park, Rey pointed to a chainlink fence underneath a bridge.
-He said he saw about 6 fish hung there by a group of homeless folks that lived nearby.
+He said he saw around six fish hung there by a group of homeless folks that lived nearby.
 Many of the fish had already been eaten down to the bone.

 “A lot of people come here to fish for carp.
-They call them Tijuana trout because people put tortillas and masa on their lines,” said Rey laughing.
-“We once saw a homeless man drop a boulder on a fish to kill it because they’re huge, they don’t die,” Rey said.
+They call them Tijuana trout because people put tortillas and masa on their lines,” said Rey, laughing.
+“We once saw a homeless man drop a boulder on a fish to kill it because they’re huge, they don’t die."

 Fishing in the L.A.
-River is not new and sustained entire communities prior to the rivers channelization in 1938, but only in the last century was fishing limited to those carrying a fishing license.
+River is not new and sustained entire communities prior to the river's channelization in 1938, but only in the last century, fishing became limited to those carrying a fishing license.
 Those that fish without a license risk getting slapped with a $350 fine by park rangers.

-We biked passed what looked like an old oil derrick and there was a large tarp and wooden slats closing in the bottom portion of it.
-They said a man lives there.
-“He is from El Salvador and is dying of aids,” said Reyes.
+We biked past what looked like an old oil derrick and there was a large tarp and wooden slats closing in the bottom portion of it.
+The officers said a man lived there.
+“He is from El Salvador and is dying of AIDS,” Reyes said.
 “He said he lives there because he has 350 days of sunshine a year, why be anywhere else?
 He said he doesn't want to infect anyone, so he stays there alone.”

 The Northeast Division formed a homeless unit in 2015 that has partnered with the Department of Mental Health and local homeless services organizations to do outreach in the area and try to connect the homeless with housing and services.

-“We don’t want to hassle people who are struggling to live and find somewhere to sleep, we want to arrest the criminals that are terrorizing the community, like people with guns and burglars and robbers,” said Reyes.
+“We don’t want to hassle people who are struggling to live and find somewhere to sleep, we want to arrest the criminals that are terrorizing the community, like people with guns and burglars and robbers,” Reyes said.

 “There’s a lot of good communities down here, a lot of good people.
 But people should be careful.
-They shouldn’t come to the river alone and should always lock their car doors,” said Reyes.
+They shouldn’t come to the river alone and should always lock their car doors,” he said.

-We get to the end of the bike path where it is cut off by the 5 freeway, near where the 5 and 110 freeways intersect.
-We’ve left behind the small urban oasis of the Glendale Narrows and there are concrete walls everywhere.
+We got to the end of the bike path where it is cut off by the 5 freeway, near where the 5 and 110 freeways intersect.
+We left behind the small urban oasis of the Glendale Narrows and there were concrete walls everywhere.
 Looking up, the freeways go in every direction, an architectural wonder, with splashes of color from the graffiti, some of which look like they have been there for ages and others, since yesterday.

 We took a winding cement staircase that got us to a path that leads towards Elysian Park.
-Before getting on the path, Rey points towards the Lincoln Heights Jail across the river.
+Before getting on the path, Rey pointed toward the Lincoln Heights Jail across the river.

 The 229,000-square-foot, Art Deco structure once housed Al Capone and those arrested during the zoot suit riots.
 Since it stopped housing inmates, the building has been used as a filming location for numerous blockbuster films.
 With its windows broken and walls covered almost top to bottom in graffiti, it stands currently unused.

-“With all the homeless people in the area, the city should turn the building into a shelter,” said Rey, referring to the more than 800 homeless who live in the Northeast area, according to recent estimates.
+“With all the homeless people in the area, the city should turn the building into a shelter,” Rey said, referring to the more than 800 homeless who live in the Northeast area, according to recent estimates.